Spaxy-ke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions will mirror the permissions of olleh to hello 11-directories_permissions changes the permission of al subdirectoriesof the current directory 12-directory_permissions creates my_dir with permissions 751
+10-mirror_permissions will mirror the permissions of olleh to hello 11-directories_permissions changes the permission of al subdirectoriesof the current directory 12-directory_permissions creates my_dir with permissions 751 13-change_group will change the group owner of the file hello to school